YubiKey 5 CSPN Series Specifics

 .
 Explicitly set a 24 byte key or use the YubiKey PIV Manager to generate one.

 To change the management key press the Change Management Key button in the Configure PINs dialog box.
-The popup that appears in the YubiKey Manager, is shown in the following figure.
+The popup that appears in the YubiKey Manager GUI, is shown in the following figure.

 Change the current or default management key to a new management key with a length of 48 hexadecimal digits.
 To do this, in the Change Management Key dialog, enter the current management key, the new management key, and select the Finish button.